AlgoMaster Logo

 Example Walkthrough

-1Initialize: check each element for a duplicate
+1Check each element for a duplicate elsewhere in the array

 0